Ed Markey May Finally Have Found His Calling

 In 2007, then-Congressman Edward Markey couldn't make it to Bali, Indonesia to speak at a conference on climate change, so he created an avatar on Second Life to deliver his remarks instead.
-While he spoke into a microphone in Washington, D.C., his animated likeness orated from a computer screen at the Bali conference.

 How should you feel about the latest invasions of privacy?
 We asked Jeffrey Rosen to give us a tip sheet for the scandals.